phpthinky/disaster-risk-mapping/MODIFICATIONS_v2.md

 exact foundation needed for all future upgrades listed above.

 [Note: If you think it need to restart from scratch is the better way to do to have a better implementation.
-Tell me why and start coding when i said Go if our thoughts aligned].
+Tell me why and start coding when i said Go if our thoughts aligned.
+Finally, make a modular push and commit if the phases are too wide, make a separation module per phase.].